Skip to Content

 to deliver there under a doctor's supervision.
 Many hospitals offer special

-birthing rooms that are comfortable and homey, with large beds, wooden
+birthing rooms.
+These rooms are comfortable and homey.
+They have large beds, wooden

 furniture such as rocking chairs, and pictures on the walls.

-You can request a tour of the hospitals near you to see what options
+Ask for a tour of the hospitals near you.
+See what options

 hospital offers a wide range of options for pain relief.

-have the option of calling in a doctor or sending you or your baby to a nearby
+A birthing center is usually staffed by certified nurse-midwives.
+They can call in a doctor or send you or your baby to a nearby

-hospital if problems or complications develop.
+hospital if there are problems or complications.
 Birthing centers are less formal

 and less institutional than hospitals.
 You may be allowed to have several

-people, including other children and family members, present at the
+people, including other children and family members, with you during the

 Birthing centers are not recommended if you have a